Mengxue1104/MoxiePrint/README.md

 # Moxie Print
 ## General
-Moxie Print dashboard page contains an app-bar, sidebar and widget display area.
+ This is the dashboard of Moxie Print, a store of Stationery.
+It contains an app-bar, sidebar and widget display area.

 ## Data
 Use the Firebase Real Time Database to save all the data of storefront.
 Thera are four data points and two requird data.